davidsonr/anagram-demo/README.md

 ## Out of Scope

-Things considered but ruled out of scope to keep the app small
+Things considered but ruled out of scope to keep the app small but could be explored further

 - Building an executable JAR (used `mvn exec` for simplicity)
 - CI pipeline setup
-- Upload different files on demand
+- Use different files on demand
-- Flexible fault tolerance
+- Fault tolerance
-   - Assumes case-insensitive matching; could be extended to support configurable case sensitivity modes
+   - Assumes case-insensitive matching.
    - Error handling.
-Could perhaps do better on whitespaces
+Could do better on whitespaces
    - Error exceptions e.g. file not found